The Yummy Life

 In our family garlic bread is comfort food.
 Too bad broccoli isn't our comfort food, but that's just how it is.

 Our family has used this garlic bread spread, well, forever.
 It was first created by my mom (aka Grammy) many years ago when she was managing an Italian restaurant.
 My kids grew up eating Grammy's garlic bread; sometimes made by her, sometimes made by me.
 We would never, ever have an Italian meal without this bread.
-It's as important as the Italian salad, pasta with marinara, and meatballs.
+It's as important as the Antipasto or Italian salad, pasta with marinara, and meatballs.
 Maybe more important.

 The biggest lover of garlic bread in our family is T-Man, my son and the techie guy who designed The Yummy Life website and keeps it running smoothly for you.
 Since he was a baby (not exaggerating here), T-Man has loved Grammy's garlic bread.
 He has never been a big eater; well, except when garlic bread is on the table.
 Since I haven't embarrassed either of my children in a while, or at least not intentionally, I will share some photo evidence below.